-This unit is dedicated to the human capacity to perceive, act and move within a constantly changing environment.
+This course is dedicated to the human capacity to perceive, act and move within a constantly changing environment.
 Being able to integrate incoming information and to react to it properly, e.g. by changing position or by executing an action, is an essential and distinctive feature of all human and animal life.
 Adequate, adaptive movement requires sensing, coordination, action generation and monitoring the result of the action.
-This course addresses all of these features by looking into the organization of and communication within the brain, sensory perception, decision making, how we make movements, feel pain, learn and memorize, and experience stress.
+This course addresses all of these features by looking into the organization of and communication within the brain, sensory perception, how we learn and memorize, experience stress, make decisions, and move.